 ‘Vanilla’ released exclusively to triple j became the station’s most popular download in November and gave the boys their 3rd entry in triple J Hottest 100..‘ Avalanche shows just how far British India have come and their rise will continue in 2011.

-To book tickets please register.
+To book tickets for the 2015 event please register.
 By signing up to our members area you will receive exclusive access to special ticket offers and general updates direct to your inbox about all the latest Big Pineapple Music Festival news.